levigun/employee-tracker/README.md

 WHEN I choose update department
 THEN I am able to add or delete a department and it will be updated to the database WHEN I choose update roles
-THEN I am able to add or edit a certain role and it will be updated to the database WHEN I choose update employee
+THEN I am able to add or delete a certain role and edit an employee's role and it will be updated to the database WHEN I choose update employee
 THEN I am able to add or delete an employee and it will be updated to the database WHEN I choose view information